 He has several recordings to his credit, including:

-- You Can’t Beat the Classics: New trio recording with fiddler Alan Jabbour & guitarist Jim Watson
+- You Can’t Beat the Classics: Trio recording with fiddler Alan Jabbour & guitarist Jim Watson

 - Southern Summits: A duet recording with fiddler Alan Jabbour

 - Live in the UK

 - Clawhammer Banjo & Fingerstyle Guitar Solos (Ken’s first recording, on the Folkways label)